What is the Next Best Thing in Addiction Recovery

 Replacing addictive habits is important as it can be difficult to completely eliminate the need to have something to release stress or focus your thoughts on.
 In recovery, it helps to find the things that make you experience something positive that you can look forward to.
 Healthy activities that allow people to cope more effectively with stress can be the only reasonable option for finding the “next best thing.”

-If you are struggling with the tendency to substitute addictions then talk to a therapist about finding activities that will help you deal with stress.
+If you are struggling with the tendency to substitute things in addiction recovery then talk to a therapist about finding activities that will help you deal with stress.